Francia Márquez, Renowned Afro-Colombian Activist: What Environmental Racism Means To Me

 Because of her anti-illegal mining work, she has been a target of organized crime.
 In 2014, Francia was displaced from her hometown of Suárez following death threats, and last May, armed men opened fire on Francia, as well as a group of social leaders and human rights advocates.
 Despite all obstacles, she decided to study law and advocate for her community.

-In an exclusive conversation with Earthjustice, Francia addresses environmental racism in Colombia and abroad, her perilous journey as an activist, and why the U.S. is responsible for the current conditions in her community.
+In an exclusive conversation with Earthjustice in 2019, Francia addressed environmental racism in Colombia and abroad, her perilous journey as an activist, and why the U.S. is responsible for the current conditions in her community.

 What are the effects of environmental racism in your country?